miztiik/stream-data-processor/README.md

     The _Outputs_ section of the Clouformation template/service has the required information.

     - Connect to the EC2 instance using Session Manager - [Get help here](https://www.youtube.com/watch?v=-ASMtZBrx-k)
+        - Switch to privileged user using `sudo su`
         - Navigate to `/var/stream-data-processor`
         - Update the `stream_data_producer/bootstrap_scripts/constants.py` with desired values
         - Run the `kinesis_producer.py`.
 This should start sending message to your kinesis stream.
 This is in addition to the data that was already pushed to the stream during the instance bootup sequence.